ljwalker/emu/docs/_documentation/digitizing.md

 If you participate in any post-digitization activities for a given tray, please add your name and date to the appropriate columns on the digitization worksheet:
 <img src="{{ site.baseurl }}/assets/images/digitizing_postdigitizationworksheet.png" alt="" width="500"/>{: .align-center}

-## Painting -ARCHIVED from Digitization PEN: Collaborative Research: The Cretaceous World: Connecting the Cretaceous Seas of North America
-As of ** 2022** LACMIP will no longer paint their specimens.
-Instead, LACMIP staff will only label taxonomic specimens.
-Please follow the updated workflow on specimen labeling.
-Transcribe the catalog number on an archival sheet of paper using a Micron pigma pen and use Paraloid B-72 20% to affix the tag to the specimen.
-Paint a thin layer of Paraloid B-72 10% over the affixed specimen tag.
-{: .notice--warning}

 ## Numbering

 ### Paper numbers